Small Business Annual Report: Everything You Need to Know

 The second financial report is the financial statement, which compares how much money your company earned in the previous year to its expenditures.

 Lastly, your report will include a cash flow statement.
 This statement describes the liquid funds that your company earned and spent in the previous years.
 Your annual report can cover numerous other topics.
 For instance, you would usually need to include a report from an auditor that verifies the financial information included in your annual report.
 You might also want to describe the accounting policies of your company.

 If you need help with small business annual report, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.